NrichAI/Chomi-AI/README.md

 <div align="center">

-### Chomi applies Jungian analytical psychology as operational infrastructure for AI companionship — grounded in a therapeutic tradition, not surface-level conversation design.
+### Chomi delivers Jungian analytical psychology as a functional AI feature set — grounded in a therapeutic tradition with nearly a century of clinical application.

 **This is not a chatbot.
-It is a psychological system.**
+It is depth psychology through AI.**

 <br>